 Also in 2006 some local NIMBY brought to light the open space policy /regulations for Sundays.
 This meant that the Festival along with other events including the Regatta could no longer fence off the quay on Sundays.
 This was a great blow.
 In other places in the country this bye law has been nullified, however no one even the Regatta with its connection wanted to fight the case.

 Because of this it was decided to replace the small plastic fence with Harris fencing.
 Initially it was only used around the back stage area, and where it was hard to police.
 However since 2007 the Harris fence has surrounded the whole sight on the Fridays and Saturdays.
-Even so we still only charge less than the price of a pint of beer and children get in free.
+Even so we still only charge the price of a pint of beer and children get in free.
 But still people complain.
 A small section of people still think the festival is sponsored, or is part funded by the council and they want to get in free.